camunda/camunda-docs/docs/components/modeler/desktop-modeler/connect-to-camunda-cloud.md

 ---
 id: connect-to-camunda-cloud
-title: Connect to Camunda Cloud
+title: Connect to Camunda Platform 8
-description: "Camunda Modeler can communicate directly with Camunda Cloud."
+description: "Camunda Modeler can communicate directly with Camunda Platform 8."
 ---

-Desktop Modeler can directly deploy diagrams and start process instances in Camunda Cloud.
+Desktop Modeler can directly deploy diagrams and start process instances in Camunda Platform 8.
 Follow the steps below to deploy a diagram:

 1. Click the deployment icon: